WeiBridged/NodeGoerliMerge/README.md

 ## Sync status

-To check node status sync (false means is finished syncing):
+To check node status sync:

+Prysm is done syncing when: "is_syncing:false"

+Geth is done syncing when: "is_optimistic:false"

     curl http://localhost:3500/eth/v1/node/syncing | jq